Roy-Hu/file_system/README.md

 ## TO-DO:
-1. Init free blocks and inodes in the file system (finished-ish, not tested)
-2. Finish handling functions to deal with requests send by the client (kernel) (request sending and receiving work!)
-3. Finish each functions in iolib.c
+1. Finish each functions in iolib.c
     - ### In progress
-        - LRU cache: use a library called [uthash](https://troydhanson.github.io/uthash/userguide.html#_iterating_and_sorting) for creating a hashtable
     - ### Need to be done:
-        - Stat
         - Sync
         - Shutdown
     - ### Finished